CumulusNetworks/docs/content/cumulus-netq-33/Manage-Configuration/Manage-NetQ-UI/_index.md

 ---
 title: Manage the NetQ UI
-author: Cumulus Networks
+author: NVIDIA
 weight: 600
 toc: 2
 ---
-As an administrator, you can manage access to and various application-wide settings for the Cumulus NetQ UI from a single location.
+As an administrator, you can manage access to and various application-wide settings for the NetQ UI from a single location.

 Individual users have the ability to set preferences specific to their workspaces.
 This information is covered separately.
 Refer to {{<link title="Set User Preferences">}}.